gnugat-legacy/marshaller/README.md

 $marshalledArticle = $marshaller->marshal($article);
 ```

-## Alternative conversions
+## Partial conversion

-If we need to convert `Article` into the following alternative format:
+If we need to convert `Article` into the following partial format:

 ```php
 // ...